Bounds on Average Effects in Discrete Choice Panel Data Models: Accounting for estimated common parameters

 \section{Accounting for estimated common parameters}

 We now consider the case where the common parameter vector $\beta_0$ has to be estimated.
-Our construction of the bound functions $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ remains essentially unchanged in that case, but they are now evaluated at some consistent estimator of $\beta_0$, rather than the true $\beta_0$.
-The goal of this section is to provide asymptotic results that account for the noise in the estimation of $\beta_0$.
+Our construction of the bound functions $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ remains essentially unchanged, but they are now evaluated at a consistent estimator of $\beta_0$, rather than the true $\beta_0$.
+The goal here is to provide asymptotic results that account for the noise in the estimation of $\beta_0$.

 If the bound functions $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ were differentiable in $\beta$, then accounting for the estimation of $\beta_0$ when providing one-sided confidence intervals on the bounds $\mathbb{E}[L(Z_i,Y_i,\beta_0)]$ and $\mathbb{E}[U(Z_i,Y_i,\beta_0)]$ would be a straightforward application of the delta method.
-Unfortunately, because we obtain $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ as the solution to a linear program, it is generally not possible to verify any smoothness (or even uniqueness or continuity) of those functions in $\beta$.
-The convergence rate and inference results in this section therefore make no assumption whatsoever on the continuity or smoothness of the bound functions.\footnote{One could, alternatively, construct $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ such that they still satisfy the assumptions of Theorem~\ref{th:ConsistencyKNOWN}, but are also smooth in $\beta$ (e.g.\ in a particular model for a particular average effect of interest, one may simply find explicit analytic expressions for the bound functions).
+Unfortunately, because we obtain $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ as the solution to a linear program, it is generally not possible to verify any smoothness of those functions in $\beta$.\footnote{For example, in the static logit model, we know that the upper and lower bound functions are generally not unique for any given $\beta$, implying that they also cannot be continuous or smooth as functions of $\beta$.
+This shows that smoothness of $f(y|z,a,\beta)$ and $m(z,a,\beta)$ in $\beta$ does not imply smoothness of the bounds in $\beta$. } The convergence rate and inference results in this section therefore make no assumption whatsoever on the continuity or smoothness of the bound functions.\footnote{One could, alternatively, construct $L\left(z,y,\beta \right)$ and $U\left(z,y,\beta \right)$ such that they still satisfy the assumptions of Theorem~\ref{th:ConsistencyKNOWN}, but are also smooth in $\beta$ (e.g.\ in a particular model for a particular average effect of interest, one may simply find explicit analytic expressions for the bound functions).
 We leave the exploration of such possibilities to future work.}